d-miller/d-miller.github.io/index.md

 * I used my prior training in machine learning (e.g., as a 2014 fellow for University of Chicago’s [Data Science for Social Good Summer Fellowship](https://www.datascienceforsocialgood.org/)) to apply random forest algorithms to better understand heterogeneity in math intervention effects.

 <br>
-**Line 3 (Methods innovations):** What Works Clearinghouse.
+**Line 3 (Methods innovations in research synthesis):** What Works Clearinghouse.
 (2020). [_Supplement to the What Works Clearinghouse procedures handbook, version 4.1_](https://ies.ed.gov/ncee/wwc/Docs/referenceresources/WWC-41-Supplement-508_09212020.pdf).
 U.S. Department of Education, Institute of Education Sciences, National Center for Education Evaluation and Regional Assistance (NCEE).

 ## Methodological Training and Contributions